The Late Late Toy Show: 2022 edition

 On 13 May 2022, The Late Late Show announced details of a Christmas musical for the first time, with Toy Show The Musical coming to the Convention Centre Dublin from 10 December.

-The 2022 edition of the Toy Show aired 25 November 2022, marking the 14th and final edition hosted by Tubridy and the 47th edition overall.
+The 2022 edition was broadcast on 25 November 2022, marking the 14th and final edition hosted by Tubridy and the 47th edition overall.
 For the fourth time, the programme was simulcast with Irish sign language interpretation on the RTÉ News channel.
 An official trailer for the show premiered on 14 November.
 The show raised over €3.8 million for its annual charity appeal.

 The show was themed around The Wizard of Oz, for the second time after the 2009 edition, with more than 200 young performers and toy testers taking part.
 The opening number featured Tubridy driving a Dublin Bus down Yellow Brick Road, breaking into a retelling of Dorothy's arrival, not at a land called Oz, but at the Toy Show.
 There was also a pre-recorded mid-show performance by Tubridy of Let It Snow.

 Notable guests included Liverpool and Republic of Ireland goalkeeper Caoimhín Kelleher, Harry Potter actress Emma Watson (in a recorded video message), and some members of the Republic of Ireland women's national football team.
 Highlights of the show included Kelleher surprising a fan with a trip to Anfield, the women's team surprising a fan with a trip to Australia for their upcoming World Cup campaign, a young girl being reunited with her friends from hospital, and the friendship between an Irish girl and Ukrainian girl.

 The Toy Show was RTÉ's most watched programme of 2022, with 1.6 million people watching over the weekend.
 The show also had 303,000 streams on RTÉ Player across the weekend, with viewers watching from over 139 countries.

-The show was marred by a previously unidentified audience member, who on the night of the event became colloquially known as "The 'Woo-Woo' Man" on social media, owing to the a series of highly audable 'woo' noises during periods of audience engagement.
+The show was marred by a previously unidentified audience member, who on the night of the event became colloquially known as "The 'Woo-Woo' Man" on social media, owing to the a series of highly audible 'woo' noises during periods of audience engagement.